 This is an important question to consider if you have run up against the field labeling road block.
 When you meet this problem and look at the essential elements of field labeling you will come to the conclusion that Salus Engineering International is the solution.

 Local electrical inspectors have the responsibility to ensure the electrical installations in buildings within their jurisdiction are built according to code and therefore do not present an undue risk to the community.
 But even if all buildings are up to code, large industrial machinery can often present just as big a risk of fire or electrical shock as substandard building wiring.
-In order to address this concern they often require a third party that they approve as competent to evaluate industrial equipment to recognized electrical standards – usually NFPA 79 or another appropriate ANSI (American National Standards Institute) standards.
+In order to address this concern they often require a third party (sometimes known as a Field Evaluation Body, FEB) that they approve as competent to evaluate industrial equipment to recognized electrical standards – usually NFPA 79 or another appropriate ANSI (American National Standards Institute) standards.
 When the third party determines the equipment complies, they provide a report to the electrical inspector and put their “label” on the equipment.

 No – the risk of fire and electric shock needs to be reduced to a level that is consistent with the evaluation standard, but the third party is permitted to make engineering judgments to accept alternative constructions that may not strictly comply but result in adequate risk reduction.
+That is why the guidance standard is NFPA 791 “Recommended Practice and Procedures for Unlabeled Electrical Equipment” rather than a code document.
 Ultimately, by requiring field labeling, the objective of the electrical inspector is to ensure that there are no electrical equipment that can cause serious problems in his jurisdiction.
 It is not to stop new industrial facilities from being built in his jurisdiction.

 Companies purchase industrial equipment because they need it to run a given production process in order to conduct their business.
 But when field labeling requirements are placed on them, they become responsible for the internal design, construction, and function of this equipment.
 It is like an individual purchasing a car because they need reliable transportation, but discovering that they are being held accountable for its internal design and must answer a lot of questions about it and make changes to it before they can use the car for the purpose for which it was bought in the first place – getting to work.
 This requirement can often be a major obstacle for a new manufacturing facility that wants to get up and running within the shortest possible time.